Agent access control

 INTEGRATIONS

 We're building connectors for all the services your agents use.
-Gmail is live — the rest are coming soon.
+Gmail and Telegram are live — the rest are coming soon.

 Gmail